StarRocks/starrocks-kubernetes-operator/helm-charts/charts/kube-starrocks/README.md

 # kube-starrocks

-Install the kube-starrocks, a collectionof Kubernetes manifests to provide easy to operate end-to-end Kubernetes cluster deploy starrocks cluster use [starrocks Operator](https://github.com/StarRocks/starrocks-kubernetes-operator).
+Install the kube-starrocks, a collection of Kubernetes manifests to provide easy to operate end-to-end Kubernetes cluster deploy starrocks cluster use [starrocks Operator](https://github.com/StarRocks/starrocks-kubernetes-operator).

 ## Prerequisites